ikunetwork/WhitePaper/README.md

 **China**

-There is a significant arbitrage between China and the rest of the world to carry out bio R&D.  It can cost under $11 million to get a NME  drug approved in China, of which then such data can be used to submit to the U.S., Europe, etc. for approval.
-Specifically, the China FDA has recently harmonised with global clinical trial policy in generating and tracking clinical trial data, very similar to the U.S. and E.U.<sup>[11](#f11)</sup>) .
+There is a significant arbitrage between China and the rest of the world to carry out bio R&D.  It can cost under $11 million to get a NME  drug approved in China, of which then such data can be used to submit to the U.S., Europe, etc. for approval.<sup>[11](#f11)</sup>)  Specifically, the China FDA has recently harmonised with global clinical trial policy in generating and tracking clinical trial data, very similar to the U.S. and E.U.<sup>[11a](#f11a)</sup>) .
 In addition, 80% of U.S. FDA approved marketing applications for drugs and biologics use data from clinical trials conducted outside the U.S.<sup>[12](#f12)</sup>).
 After the U.S., China has the biggest economy in the world.

 Biotech is booming in China due to low costs of development, large patient populations and deep capital markets.
 WuxiApptec, a China-based global biotech open-access platform company went public on May 7, 2018 and did a 5x within 3 weeks supporting a $10 billion+ valuation . <sup>[13](#f13)</sup>)>.  $150 billion was recently invested in the China biotech market by both public and private enterprise to make China a global leader in the biotech market over the coming years. <sup>[14](#f14)</sup> https://www.nature.com/articles/d41586-018-00542-3 > Such a sentiment has be confirmed in the West.
 In May 2018, the Berkeley Center for Law and Technology covered this at a roundtable meeting on May 30, 2018 in which major players including international law firms, China government officials and major biotech industry players were present to discuss the recent promising developments.<sup>[15](#f15)</sup>  Former U.S. Court of Appeals Judge Randall Rader stated that clinical trials can be carried out in China quicker, more effectively and for a significantly less price than the U.S. or Europe.<sup>[16](#f16)</sup>  George Scangos, former CEO of Biogen (NASDAQ: BIIB, Mkt Cap: $70 billion USD), now CEO of a Vir.Bio, recently announced a $260 million collaboration with Brii Biosciences, a China biotech firm and AliHealth, the healthcare arm of Alibaba Group to collaborate on and explore disruptive approaches to optimize clinical and commercial development efforts.<sup>[17](#f17)</sup>